 He is awesome and amazingly cool.
 They just don’t know why.
 They think they know, and they kind of do, but they are missing it.

 My adorable boy and his middle school status is a sweet reminder that we might not always know everything we think we know.
-If we really want to know who someone is, we have to engage.
+If we really want to understand who someone is, we have to engage.

 It reminds me to withhold judgment, good or bad.
 I don’t know the whole picture.
 I don’t know the soundtrack playing in the background.
 If I want life to be richer and know who people really are, I have to get close enough to hear what they hear and speak simple words in daily living.